researchsoft/website/content/guidelines/20-content.md

 ## Infrastructure

+- The [Research Software Directory](https://research-software-directory.org/) is a tool to promote the visibility, reuse and impact of research software, from the Netherlands eScience Center

 #### Software development

 -   [FAIR Principles for Research Software](https://doi.org/10.15497/RDA00068), 2022.

+-   [Practical Guide to Software Management Plans(https://zenodo.org/record/7185371) by the Dutch Research Council (NWO) and the Netherlands eScience Center, 2022.
+-
 -   [Nine Best Practices for Research Software Registries and
     Repositories: A Concise Guide](https://arxiv.org/abs/2012.13117), 2020.
 These resources improve software discoverability and research transparency, thereby supporting